-• Multiple staff members will be trained to perform non-contact temporal temperature scans and positioned at designated building entrances.

-- Staff members assigned to perform non-contact temporal scans will be directed to wear appropriate PPEs and will be protected by transparent shields. - There will be signage and assigned staff ensuring compliance with social distancing measures.
+- Multiple staff members have been trained to perform non-contact temporal temperature scans and positioned at designated building entrances. - Staff members assigned to perform non-contact temporal scans have been directed to wear appropriate PPEs and are protected by transparent shields. - There is signage and assigned staff ensuring compliance with social distancing measures.

-Social distancing, face coverings & Personal Protective Equipment (PPE) (F, H)
+Social distancing, face coverings & Personal Protective Equipment (PPE)